plotly/dash-sample-apps/apps/dash-object-detection/README.md

 The object detection model is the MobileNet v1, made by Google and trained on the COCO dataset.
 You can find their implementation on their [official Github repo](https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1.md).
 You are encouraged to try this app with other models.

 ### Bounding Box Generation
-The data displayed in the app are pregenerated for demo purposes.
+The data displayed in the app are pre-generated for demo purposes.
 To generate the csv files containing the objects detected for each frame, as well as the output video with bounding boxes, please refer to `utils/generate_video_data.py`.
 You will need the latest version of tensorflow and OpenCV, as well as the frozen graph `ssd_mobilenet_v1_coco`, that you can [download in the Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
 Make sure to place the frozen graph inside the same folder as `generate_video_data.py`, i.e. `utils`.

 ## Built With